splch/slc.is/posts/deepCleaningAGameBoyColor.md

 4. Clean the surface of the speaker
 5. Dab alcohol around the volume dial and power switch
 	* Actuate them to spread the alcohol inside
+6. Use alcohol to clean the headphone jack

 Case: